 Below are some trends that could have a significant impact on American Express and the credit card industry in general:

 Mobile phone payments are rapidly gaining popularity, coinciding with the surge in smartphone sales.
 An increasing number of smartphones manufactured now utilize near-field communication (NFC) chips, which facilitate mobile payments.
-Mobile payments crossed $1.7 trillion in 2022 and are expected to reach $6.3 trillion in 2028 as an increasing number of phones incorporate near-field communication (NFC) chips to facilitate mobile payments.
-Further, the percentage of smartphone users making payments through mobile phones was more than 43% in 2022 and is expected to touch 50.1% by 2025.
+Mobile payments crossed $2.5 trillion in 2024 and could grow considerably driven by an increasing number of phones incorporating near-field communication (NFC) chips to facilitate mobile payments.

 Americans are the highest non-cash users, and the trend has grown over the years.
 Further, we expect it to continue in the future.
 Outside of the U.S., non-cash penetration is much lower, but the use of cards is expected to increase at a higher rate in emerging markets than the mature markets.